DotCamp/wp-table-builder/readme.txt

 = 1.3.2 =

 * FIX: Fixed an issue affecting WordPress versions <= 4.9 where Gutenberg editor is not present.
+* FIX: Fixed an issue where embedding a table to a post is not triggering correct display of gutenberg block.

 = 1.3.1 =